 The fact that very few, if any, people claim to be a "Vim Master" is a testament to the breadth and depth of Vim.
 There is always something new to learn - a new, perhaps more efficient, way to use it.
 This prevents Vim from ever feeling stale.
 It's always fresh.

 As with all vi-like editors, Vim provides a modal paradigm for text editing and processing that provides a rich syntax and semantic model for composing succinct, powerful commands.
 While this requires some initial investment in learning how it works in order to take full advantage of its capabilities, it rewards the user well in the long run.
 This modal interface paradigm also lends itself surprisingly well to many other types of applications that can be controlled by vi-like keybindings, such as browsers, image viewers, media players, network clients (for email and other communication media), and window managers.
 Even shells (including zsh, tcsh, mksh, and bash, among others) come with vi-like keybinding features that can greatly enhance user comfort and efficiency when the user is familiar with the vi modal editing paradigm.

 Starting with Vim 8, a package manager has been built into Vim.
 The package manager helps keep track of installed plugins, their versions and also only loads the needed plugins on startup depending on the file type.

 Pro Asynchronous I/O support

 Vim allows users to include many features found in IDEs and competing editors, but does not force them all on the user.
-This not only helps keep it lighter weight than a lot of other options, but also helps ensure that some features a particular user will never use will not get in the way.
+This not only helps keep it lighter in weight than a lot of other options, but it also helps ensure that some unused features will not get in the way.

 Con Difficult learning curve

-You'll spend a lot of time learning all the commands and modes supported.
+You'll spend a lot of time learning all the commands and modes supported in Vim.
 You'll then spend more time tuning settings to your needs.
 Although once it's tuned to your needs, you can take your

 .vimrc to any machine you need and have the same experience across all your computers.